AdRoll/baker/content/en/docs/How Tos/create_filter.md

 * the New (constructor-like) function
 * the `Process()` function

-Testing the constructor-like function means testing that it is able to intercept wrong configurations, i.e. it doesn't return an error.
+Testing the `New` function means testing that we're able to intercept wrong configurations.

 An example, using the `NewMyFilter` function, is: